Nanomaterial stability analysis according to OECD 318

 What does OECD 318 say?

-The OECD defines tests to be carried out on chemicals to determine their potential hazards in their context of use.
+The OECD defines tests to be carried out on chemicals in order to determine their potential hazards in their intended use context.

-Test 318 in Section 3 describes a test method for obtaining data on the dispersion stability of manufactured nanomaterials in a simulated environmental environment.
+Test 318 in Section 3 describes a test method for obtaining stability data on the dispersion of manufactured nanomaterials in a simulated environmental medium.

-The test described by OECD 318 aims to evaluate a nanomaterial's ability to form and maintain a colloidal dispersion.
-The analytical method described here is calibrated sonication dispersion followed by particle determination in environments with varying hydrochemical characteristics.
+The test described by OECD 318 is intended to assess a nanomaterial’s ability to form a colloidal dispersion and maintain it.
+The analysis method described here involves calibrated sonication dispersion followed by particle determination in environments with different hydrochemical characteristics.

-Why is OECD test 318 mandatory for my REACH dossier?
+Why is OECD 318 testing mandatory for my REACH dossier?

-The REACH regulation now requires the characterization of the environmental fate of substances in nanoscale form.
-The OECD 318 test is the reference method for demonstrating whether your nanomaterial remains suspended (high mobility in water) or agglomerates and settles (accumulation in soils/sediments).
-Without this data, your environmental risk assessment may be deemed non-compliant by the ECHA.
+The REACH regulation now requires the environmental fate of substances in nano form to be characterized.
+OECD 318 is the reference method for demonstrating whether your nanomaterial remains suspended (high mobility in water) or agglomerates and settles (accumulation in soils/sediments).
+Without this data, your environmental risk assessment may be deemed non-compliant by ECHA.

 What is the difference between stability (OECD 318) and dissolution?

-• OECD 318 measures the physical ability of particles to remain dispersed without clumping together (colloidal stability).
+• OECD 318 measures the physical ability of particles to remain dispersed without agglomerating (colloidal stability).

-• Dissolution (often assessed using OECD 105 or Guideline 14) measures the ability of particles to break down into soluble ions.
-For a complete REACH dossier, both parameters are often required because they determine the persistence of the nano form in nature.
+• Dissolution (often assessed via OECD 105 or Guideline 14) measures the ability of particles to "transform" into soluble ions.
+For a complete REACH dossier, these two parameters are often required because they determine the persistence of the "nano" form in nature.

 The filab advantages